Skip to main content

 The learning opportunities in this unit can be differentiated by providing or removing support for students and by varying the task requirements.
 Ways to differentiate include:

 • providing opportunities for physical experience with cube models prior to asking for abstract thinking.
-Ask students to predict what will occur as a model is altered before they change the physical appearance, e.g. What will the fourth model look like?
+Ask students to predict what will occur as a model is altered before they change the physical appearance, for example, what will the fourth model look like?

 • providing supportive tools for students to represent and manage their ideas, for example, using tables for sequential patterns and satellite views for plan drawings